jprov410/mqds/README.md

 Compilation of this program requires CMake minimum version 3.2.
 To compile this program (from this directory) execute `mkdir build && cd build` followed by `cmake ../ && make`.
 To run tests execute `make test`.
-The executable will be in the `src` directory and will be called `mqds.exe`.
+The executables will be in the `run` directory.